guardian360/InfoSec-Agent/README.md

 This will start the program and a new icon should appear in your system tray.

 Clicking on the icon will show a menu containing actions that the program can execute.
-Any confirmations/messages/errors that the application sends will be sent to the log file located in the root of the project.
+Any confirmations/messages/errors that the application sends will be sent to the log file located in the %AppData%/InfoSec-Agent directory.
-The reporting page has its own log file located in its root folder (folder with main.go).
+The reporting page has its own log file located in the same directory.

 The program can be exited by selecting 'Quit' in the menu or by manually interrupting the command line (Ctrl + c)